-We have been allocated £9000 in 2016-2017 through the Sports Premium funding.
+We were allocated £9000 in 2016-2017 through the Sports Premium funding and in this academic year, the allocation has been increased to £18,060.
 After careful consideration it was decided that the funds should be spent in the following areas:

 - To develop our Sports Crew and train them each year to support PE activities

 - To provide CPD for new teachers in all areas of PE with special emphasis on gymnastics and dance this year

 - To monitor and encourage high levels of good quality physical activity throughout the school aiming for 5 hours in the juniors and 4 hours for years 1 and 2.

 - To ensure a broad range of physical activity is provided to meet many children’s interests extending to kin ball and fencing this year.